-Must be assessed and must notify the DVLA.
+Must be assessed but may not need to notify the DVLA.

 Licensing requires specific consideration of the likelihood of cerebral metastasis and seizure, and there must be no complications, such as:

 - specific limb impairment, for example due to bone tumour, primary or secondary - general impairment, for example due to advanced malignancy producing symptoms such as general weakness or cachexia that affects driving.